Tiny home trend ‘ideal’ for homeowners looking to downsize or travel, fans say

-LAS VEGAS (KLAS) – Looking to downsize or add on to your house, all while cutting costs?
+LAS VEGAS, Nev.
+(KLAS) – Looking to downsize or add on to your house, all while cutting costs?
 A tiny home on wheels may be the answer for you.

 Your average home or apartment has a living loom, bedroom, bathroom — the basic necessities for a home.
 But what about if you could get just that without the extra space, and at half the cost?